ruivieira/timeseries-mock/README.md

     noise: 1.5
 ```

-This would output bivariate continuous data as
+This would output a stream of bivariate observations such as

 ```
 [-0.6159691811574524, 6.70524660538598]